kuzzleio/kuzzle/doc/2/guides/getting-started/2-storing-data/index.md

 }'
 ```

-Finally, we are going to use the admin console to look at what we have created.
+Finally, we are going to use the [Admin Console](http://console.kuzzle.io) to look at what we have created.

-Open [http://console.kuzzle.io](http://console.kuzzle.io) in your browser.
+Select the `nyc-open-data` index and then the `yellow-taxi` collection.
+You should see one document in this collection.

 ![admin console show document](./admin-console-show-document.gif)